FalkorDB/docs/cypher_support.md

 ## Comparability, equality, orderability, and equivalence
 This is a somewhat nebulous area in Cypher itself, with a lot of edge cases.
-Broadly speaking, RedisGraph behaves as expected with string and numeric values.
+Broadly speaking, FalkorDB behaves as expected with string and numeric values.
 There are likely some behaviors involving the numerics NaN, -inf, inf, and possibly -0.0 that deviate from the Cypher standard.
 We do not support any of these properties at the type level, meaning nodes and relationships are not internally comparable.